Chapter 14 : Year 2: Breaking News

 Her parents were quiet.
 For a moment, Ron was convinced that Mrs Granger would start to cry, but then she collected herself and said:

-“Well, you did talk about moving in with Ron before,” Mr Granger said and cleared his throat, “but I’ll admit that it’s still hard to hear it… our little girl, all grown up!”
+“Well, you have talked about moving in with Ron before,” Mr Granger said and cleared his throat, “but I’ll admit that it’s still hard to hear it… our little girl, all grown up!”

 Ron sighed in relief as he smiled back at her.
 Mr Granger’s gazed were fixed on the fridge behind Hermione, and when Ron turned his head, he realized that he was staring at a photograph that was stuck onto it with some sort of plastic button.
 Ron didn’t pay the button much attention; instead, he turned his eyes to the photo.
 A younger Mr Granger was carrying a very young Hermione on his shoulders.
 She held onto his hair, which seemed to hurt judged by the pained expression on her father’s face.
 Ron smiled.
 Perhaps it was normal that Mr and Mrs Granger were feeling a bit nostalgic, but they were also happy.
 It seemed like he had worried for nothing.
 And now, he would get to live with Hermione, to start a new chapter of his life.
 He couldn’t wait.

-“Did you two hear something?
-Did Ginny just get home?”
+“Did you two hear anything?
+Was that Ginny getting home?”

 The voice belonged to neither Percy nor George – it seemed like Bill was there too.
 Moments later, his head appeared in the doorway to the kitchen, his flamingly red hair pulled into a ponytail, and the fang that Mrs Weasley hated so intensely dangling from his ear.
 The light fell onto his face and made his scar stand out more than usual – had it not been for the familiarity in his voice or the kindness in his eyes, he probably would have looked frightening.

 At the sight of his sister’s slouch figure, he grinned.
-“Well, you certainly look sprightly,” he said sarcastically.
+“Well, don’t you look sprightly,” he said sarcastically.

 Ginny sighed and walked into the kitchen.
-“I’m exhausted,” she said.
-However, no degree of fatigue would have kept her from jumping up and down and grinning widely when she realized that Bill had brought her niece – Victoire was sleeping in Percy’s arms.
+“I think this is the most tired I’ve ever been in my life,” she said.
+However, no degree of fatigue would have kept her from jumping up and down and grinning widely when she realized that Bill had brought her niece—little Victoire was sleeping in Percy’s arms.
 Her tiny fingers twitched every now and then, and her nostrils fluttered as she breathed.
-She was so small, and yet Ginny could have sworn that she had been a few inches shorter the last time she’d seen her.
+She was so small, and yet Ginny could have sworn that she had been a few inches shorter the last time she had seen her.

 “Come on, sit down,” George said, scotching over on the kitchen bench to make room for her.
 “We were just discussing Bill’s lack of confidence.
 You see, every time Fleur asks him to watch Vicky by himself, he brings her here, as if he doesn’t think he can handle her on his own.”

 “George, you know that Fleur hates it when you call her Vicky,” Bill said.
-Instead of joining his siblings at the table, he leaned against the kitchen counter and picked up the Daily Prophet that had been folded up next to a heavy cookbook with the title Prewett’s family recipes – a heritage from Mrs Weasley’s grandmother.
+Instead of joining his siblings at the table, he leaned against the kitchen counter and picked up the copy of the Daily Prophet that had been folded up next to a heavy cookbook with the title Prewett’s family recipes—a heirloom from Mrs Weasley’s grandmother.

-“Of course I know that!”
+“Oh trust me, I am well aware of that!”
 George said with a grin.
 “Why do you think I refuse to call her anything else?”

 “I just wish she’d wake up, so that I could hold her,” Ginny said, casting a longing glance at the baby.
 She looked so adorable in her floral print romper, and with her few, silvery blonde tufts pointing in every direction.